 Last year’s participants learned about the nuts and bolts of philanthropic grant program and employed what they learned throughout the year to deploy a pool of funds to provide general operating support to BIPOC-led organizations and initiatives focused on meeting individual and community needs (learn more about the 2021-2022 program results here).

-Below is the schedule of programming for the year.
+Below is the schedule for the 2022-2023 cohort.
 Please do not apply unless you are confident that you can attend all or almost all of the events listed:

-Transportation to in-person meetings is not provided, but participants in past years have often carpooled with other participants in their region.
+Transportation to in-person meetings is not provided; however, participants in past years have often carpooled with other participants in their region.
 VBSR and VCF will provide a Google Spreadsheet to help participants coordinate carpools.

 Ideal applicants to this program will be:

-- Seeking to build new relationships with fellow young Vermonters
+● Seeking to build new relationships with people living in Vermont

-The Changemakers Table’s success relies on a broad diversity of perspectives and lived experience.
-High Meadows, VBSR, and VCF aim to create a diverse cohort with backgrounds and interests in different sectors (for example, health care, child development, farming or forestry, environmental advocacy, nonprofit, government, and business).
-We are working to assemble a group that includes Vermonters living in different areas of the state, people of color, people with disabilities, LGBTQ+ & gender-noncomforming people, first or second generation Americans, and people with refugee status, and Black, Indigenous, people of color (BIPOC).
+The Changemakers program’s success relies on a broad diversity of perspectives and lived experience.
+VBSR and VCF aim to create a diverse cohort with backgrounds and interests in different sectors (e.g., health care, child development, farming or forestry, environmental advocacy, nonprofit, government, and business).
+We are working to assemble a cohort that includes people living in different areas of Vermont, people with disabilities, LGBTQ+ & gender-nonconforming people, first or second generation Americans, people with refugee status, and Black, Indigenous, people of color (BIPOC).
 Coordinators of the program will aim to support discussions across differences, but will also work to ensure no one will be asked to speak on behalf of their community.

 Questions about the Vermont Changemakers Table?